elena19m/cloud-courses/website/docs/common/kubernetes/_install.md

 For this, container orchestration solutions have been developed.
 They manage a pool of worker nodes (basically, Linux machines with Docker installed) and containers are dynamically allocated to those nodes.
 The orchestrator also takes care of container lifecycle operations (start, stop, scale, upgrade etc.).

-Examples of container orchestation solutions:
+Examples of container orchestration solutions:
+  * Kubernetes
-  * Apache Mesos
+  * HashiCorp Nomad
   * Docker Swarm
-  * Kubernetes
   * RedHat OpenShift (based on Kubernetes)

 For this lab, we will be focusing on [Kubernetes](https://kubernetes.io/).